danieldriver/danieldriver.github.io/_pages/bsc.md

 ## Brevard Childs, Biblical Theologian (2010, 2012)

 - Driver, Daniel R. [*Brevard Childs, Biblical Theologian: For the Church’s One Bible*](https://www.mohrsiebeck.com/en/book/brevard-childs-biblical-theologian-9783161503689).
 Forschungen zum Alten Testament 2.46.
 Tübingen: Mohr Siebeck, 2010.
 Repr., Grand Rapids: Baker Academic, 2012.
 A revision of my doctoral thesis, the first edition was then corrected and further expanded with English translations for a North American edition. xiv + 354 pages.

+In pursuit of the oneness of scripture's scope, Brevard Childs ranged across the Christian Bible, writing Introductions to the Old and New Testaments before attempting a landmark Biblical Theology of the same.
+For him the canon is a christological rule of faith, though perceiving the “family resemblance” in its historic formation and impress in the life of the church as well as, mysteriously, the synagogue, is always a great struggle.
+Yet Childs’s argument for final form exegesis rose out of his form-critical training: Hermann Gunkel is a crucial antecedent.
+Childs’s work has been much discussed, and in the wake of James Barr's criticism much misunderstood.
+Driver gives its total profile for the first time, from its background and controversy to its later development, analyzing all published titles and filling out this record with a number of previously unseen letters and papers.

 This work advanced through several stages.